awsdocs/aws-javascript-developer-guide-v2/sns-examples-subscribing-unubscribing-topics.md

 ## Subscribing a Lambda Function to a Topic<a name="sns-examples-subscribing-lambda"></a>

-In this example, use a Node\.js module to subscribe a Lambda function so it receives notifications from an Amazon SNS topic\.
+In this example, use a Node\.js module to subscribe an AWS Lambda function so it receives notifications from an Amazon SNS topic\.
 Create a Node\.js module with the file name `sns_subscribelambda.js`\.
 Configure the SDK as previously shown\.

-Create an object containing the `Protocol` parameter, specifying the `lambda` protocol, the `TopicArn` for the topic to subscribe to, and the ARN of a AWS Lambda function as the `Endpoint` parameter\.
+Create an object containing the `Protocol` parameter, specifying the `lambda` protocol, the `TopicArn` for the topic to subscribe to, and the ARN of an AWS Lambda function as the `Endpoint` parameter\.
 Pass the parameters to the `subscribe` method of the `AWS.SNS` client class\.

 To call the `subscribe` method, create a promise for invoking an Amazon SNS service object, passing the parameters object\.
 Then handle the `response` in the promise callback\.